 How do you attract the best employees?
 It’s a question that all businesses grapple with.
 As most hiring managers will testify, finding qualified candidates who fit in with your company’s culture can be extremely challenging.
-In data published within Deloitte’s 2019 Global Human Capital Trends, researchers noted that attracting and retaining qualified talent are among the biggest challenges faced by recruiters.
+In data published within Deloitte’s 2019 Global Human Capital Trends, researchers noted that attracting and retaining qualified talent is one of the biggest challenges faced by recruiters.

 1. Recruiters need to develop a candidate persona that reflects their ideal candidate for each vacant role.